Albu2103/Location-Extraction-From-URLs/README.md

 ```

 # Usage
-The program will acompany us with this text in terminal
+The main file `location_extracion.py` will acompany us with this text in terminal

 ```
 usage: location_extraction.py [-h] [-m MAX_URLS] csv_file